Weightlifting, Strength And Conditioning

 To facilitate matters, I designed the training plan so that the big skill position athletes (offensive line, tight ends, defensive line, linebackers) trained twice a week with barbells and once per week with dumbbells.
 In contrast, the skill position athletes (quarterbacks, running backs, wide receivers, defensive backs, and kickers) trained twice a week with dumbbells and once a week with barbells.
 This plan spread the athletes out to both sides of the room, making the workout more manageable.

 How successful were we following this type of program with all this dumbbell work?
 The best example of that came later during my time as the Head Strength and Conditioning Coach at Colorado State University–Pueblo.
 Between 2009 and 2019 we won eight conference championships, participated in eight Division II playoff series, and won the Division II national championship in 2014.
 I am not suggesting this success was due to our training program, but it certainly was a contributing factor.

 Muscle increases its force generation capabilities and its size, or both, largely based on the amount of stress applied.
 If the stress reaches a certain threshold, adaptation occurs.
 That stress can be in the form of bodyweight exercises, machine training, resistance bands, barbells, kettlebells, or dumbbells.
 If the stress is of adequate intensity, muscular adaptations occur with increases in size, strength, endurance, and/or power depending on the nature of the applied stress.

-Unlike training with a barbell, with dumbbells the athlete must control two separate implements rather than just a single implement.
-Most strength coaches emphasize squats over leg press because of the greater movement specificity when squatting.
+Unlike training with a barbell, with dumbbells, the athlete must control two separate implements rather than just a single implement.
+Most strength coaches emphasize squats over leg presses because of the greater movement specificity when squatting.
 Similarly, performing an exercise with dumbbells and having to control two separate implements can also enhance the specificity of training and thus increase the effectiveness of training.

 Dumbbells and the Weightlifting Movements